neutron-project/form-bundle/Resources/doc/select2.md

 **Note:** when you set *multiple* option it also sets that option th the *select2 widget*.

 *Important:* *configs* option is passed to *selec2 widget* as json object.
-It supports even javascript closures.
+It supports also javascript closures.

 [Complete documentaton](http://ivaynberg.github.com/select2/)